 - 2 teaspoon dried mint

 - 1 teaspoon cumin

 - Tzatziki Sauce for dipping

-- Combine all of your ingredients EXCEPT for your feta in a large bowl.
+- Combine all of the meatball ingredients in a large bowl until combined.